-- Speak with your student and discuss their status. - Have your student talk with his/her teacher for clarification of any questions or issues. - III.
-Check the teacher's grading policy posted on his/her online course page. - IV.
-Parent(s)/Guardian(s) send an email or call the teacher.
+If you are concerned about a specific grade we suggest you do the following: 1) Speak with your student and discuss their status.
+2) Have your student talk with his/her teacher for clarification of any questions or issues.
+3) Check the teacher's grading policy posted on his/her online course page.
+4) Parent(s)/Guardian(s) send an email or call the teacher.
 Please send only one email message or voicemail.
-You can expect that staff will respond within two school days. - Should you need further clarification, request a meeting by contacting your student's school counselor. - VI.
-If, after a meeting, you continue to have questions, you may contact the appropriate department head by email or by phone. - VII.
-Should concerns remain, please contact the building principal by email or phone.
+You can expect that staff will respond within two school days.
+5) Should you need further clarification, request a meeting by contacting your student's school counselor.
+6) If, after a meeting, you continue to have questions, you may contact the appropriate department head by email or phone.
+As always, should concerns remain, please contact the building principal by email (mcarabatsos@masconomet.org) or phone (978-887-2323 X 11001).